 223.664.01 DESIGN AND CONDUCT OF COMMUNITY TRIALS

-Helps students (1) critically review the community trials literature, (2) develop, identify and justify a randomized community trial design appropriate to answer a set of specific research aims.
-Different types of randomized study designs appropriate for community (as opposed to clinical) trials are discussed.
-Topics include critical review of the community trials literature, formulation of specific aims, selection of study designs and appropriate study populations, estimation of sample size, methods for allocation of interventions or treatments, grantsmanship and budgeting, community participation, consent procedures, ethical and cultural considerations, specification of key outcomes, Safety and Monitoring Boards, data analyses and publication of results.
-These methods apply in many settings, but emphasis is placed on issues that are unique to developing country environments.
+Helps students (1) critically review the community trials literature, and (2) develop, identify and justify a randomized community trial design appropriate to answer a set of specific research aims.
+Discusses different types of randomized study designs appropriate for community (as opposed to clinical) trials.
+Topics include critical review of the community trials literature, formulation of specific aims, selection of study designs and appropriate study populations, estimation of sample size, methods for allocation of interventions or treatments, grantsmanship and budgeting, community participation, consent procedures, ethical and cultural considerations, specification of key outcomes, Safety and Monitoring Boards, data management, analyses and publication of results.
+These methods apply in many settings, but emphasizes issues that are unique to developing country and resource constrained environments.

 - Learning Objectives:

 - Formulate a research question and design a trial

 - Describe the methods used to conduct a trial, and the types of data analysis required to answer the research question

 - Methods of Assessment:

 Student evaluation based on exercises, oral presentations and a group project (proposal to conduct a community based randomized trial).

 Student grades will be based on specific aims for group project (5%), a sample size exercise (10%), a draft consent form (15%), a written literature critique (20%), one oral presentations (5%), attendance at the final group presentations (5%), and a group project (40%).

 - Instructor Consent: